-In the course of managing a set of PI accounts there may be instances when an account, especially a grant account, comes to the end of its period of performance and terminates.
+In the course of managing a set of PI accounts there may be instances when an account, especially a grant account, comes to the end of its period of performance and expires.
 The FT by default will only list Active accounts on the Find Accounts tab.
-Note that the FT reads terminated status in Workday / ERA and displays it as Expired.
 To view expired accounts, the Account Status in the single search area of the Find Accounts Tab can be filtered using the drop down.
 By selecting the All value and clicking the List Accounts button the FT will now display expired accounts as well.
 Alternatively, the Active and Expired filter can be used to the same effect here, see figure 43.

 At this point an expired account sheet can be created.
-The expired account sheet will have all the same functionality as an active account and is useful if the account is in terminated status, but it is anticipated that an NCE or incremental funding is forthcoming.
+The expired account sheet will have all the same functionality as an active account and is useful if the account is in expired status, but it is anticipated that an NCE or incremental funding is forthcoming.
 Should this be the case, it is beneficial to still be able to see the account by default without needing to filter the Account status to All.
 This can be accomplished using the Override Status button on the account sheet.